 In a multitenant environment, you must log in to the appropriate pluggable database (PDB).
 For example:

 CONNECT bea_dvacctmgr@hrpdb Enter password: password

-To find the available PDBs, query the DBA_PDBS data dictionary view.
+To find the available PDBs, run the show pdbs command.
 To check the current PDB, run the show con name command.

 2. Create the following users and grant them the CREATE SESSION privilege.